Buy and Sell debt portfolios online

 Charging orders are court orders.
 They help creditors collect debts from LLCs.

-For example, if a debtor business owes you money, a charging order can enforce payment to you as the judgment creditor, despite personal creditors.
+For example, if a judgment debtor's business owes you money, a charging order can enforce payment to you as the judgment creditor, despite personal creditors.

 Using Charging Orders for Debt Collection

 Charging orders can be useful tools in debt collection.
-They allow creditors to go after an LLC's distributions.
+Charging orders can be compared to wage garnishment, which is used to collect debts from an individual's income.
+They allow creditors to go after an LLC’s distributions.

 This implies that any payment the LLC, as a business debtor, disburses, the personal creditors of the owners get first dibs on it.
 But remember, this doesn’t include salary payments to members.